swasun/LibUnknownEchoUtilsModule/README.md

 A lightweight utility library for C99 with cross-plateform features.
-Its main purpose is to be the utility library of [LibUnknownEcho](https://github.com/swasun/LibUnknownEcho) library.
+Its main purpose is to be the utility module of [LibUnknownEcho](https://github.com/swasun/LibUnknownEcho) library.

 # Features